GINNOV/iamsblog/Amiga/Tools/ADFinder/readme.md

 # What it looks like?
-I took a bunch of screenshots, I don't always keep them up to date but [here](https://github.com/GINNOV/littlethings/blob/master/Amiga/Tools/ADFinder/docs/learned_lesson.md) you'll find what up now.
+I took a bunch of screenshots, I don't always keep them up to date but [here](https://https://ginnov.github.io/littlethings/adfinder_learnmore.html) you'll find what's up now.